 The challenge is summed up in using Outbarriers technology along with COTS technology to make known the employee if the door is open or closed directly from his iPhone and/or Apple Watch.

 On the one hand, it was essential to detect in real time when the door was closed or was open.

 Then, that information had to be notified with a UI/UX specially designed for the scenario.

 After a time of investigation, we found the solution.

 The final architecture consisted of an app written in Swift with extension for Apple Watch 3, an Outbarriers beacon and an open/closed door sensor with integration to HomeKit.

 The two IoT devices that are used use Bluetooth Low Energy (BLE) to communicate with the iPhone and Apple Watch.

 The app therefore integrates the Outbarriers SDK and the Apple Homekit SDK for open and closed door detection.

 In the beginning, the asynchronous notification system that the Homekit API provided was used.
-But it had to be changed by polling because a lot of times there was a delay since the door opened or closed until the iPhone was notified.
+But it had to be changed by polling because there was often a delay since the door opened or closed until the iPhone was notified.

-To notify the user of the status of the door, we first opted for a series of distinct beeps sounds.
+To notify the user of the status of the door, we firstly choose a series of distinct beeps sounds.